kestra-io/docs/content/blogs/use-case-apps.md

 This new feature enforce a call we hear more and more at Kestra: the need for user facing interface going beyond technical matters.

-In someway, everyone wants a custom application providing the keystones for fast and automated work.
-In our daily work we want things to get done, not thinking about unneccessary technical matters.
+In this blog post we'll share with you three different use cases for using Apps in Kestra.

 ## Requests & Review

 One use case we see a lot among Kestra customers is the need for ingesting data into FTP.
 Uploading Excel file in FTP server is still something very common, even in the era of Gen AI.

-With Apps we can build a simple frontend allowing users to upload a file, selecting the FTP configuration they want and the folder to simply upload files without the worry of credentials inputs, server configuration, or old designed UI.
+With Apps we can build a simple frontend allowing users to upload a file, selecting the FTP configuration and simply upload files without the worry of credentials inputs, server configuration, or old cluttered FileZilla UI.

 ```yaml
 id: upload_ftp